atingupta2005/microsoft-purview/1-Introduction-to-Microsoft-Purview.md

 ---

-## Chapter 2: Introduction to Microsoft Purview
+## 2: Introduction to Microsoft Purview

 ### 2.1 What is Microsoft Purview?